 Left to my own devices, I could play Sims for hours – days, even.
 After many happy years playing Sims 1, 2, and 3, and I am currently hooked on Sims 4, where I have recreated my fictional families from my story neighborhood, Lakeside Heights.
 When Sims 5 comes out, yes, I will probably play it, and yes, I will probably recreate all of my families once again.
 You may read this madness if you wish.

 brilliance – these are the artists whose influence formed me:

 books: John Irving, Charles Dickens, Lorrie Moore, Sherwood Anderson, Sherman Alexie, T.C.
-Boyle, Charles Baxter, Victor Hugo, Janet Fitch, Margaret Atwood, Joshua Ferris, Stephen Chbosky, Jeffrey Eugenides, Stephen King, Chuck Palahniuk, Kurt Vonnegut
+Boyle, Charles Baxter, Victor Hugo, Janet Fitch, Margaret Atwood, Joshua Ferris, Rainbow Rowell, Stephen Chbosky, Jeffrey Eugenides, Stephen King, Chuck Palahniuk, Kurt Vonnegut

 poetry: Mark Doty, E.E.
 Cummings, Gwendolyn Brooks, Sylvia Plath, T.S.
 Eliot